andrzejlabecki/fs-netcore-samples/Projects/readme.txt

 Works with IIS at https://fs-api.netpoc.com/
 .Net Core app exposing web API, it's using Fs.Angular.Is4/Fs.Angular.Is4.Client as OAuth providers.

+Fs.Mvc.Is4:
+Works with IIS at https://fs-mvc-is4.netpoc.com/
+App with MVC client and .Net Core server, it's with integrated IS4.

 Mappings for hosts file:
 127.0.0.1 fs-angular-is4.netpoc.com
 127.0.0.1 fs-angular-is4-client.netpoc.com